|

 like 111.223.
 Therefore the command expected by PostScript must be given

-x y z setrgbcolor
+as follows. x y z setrgbcolor

 where x,y,z are the intensity parameters for the red, green